Birmingham pub bombings: Chris Mullin allowed to keep source secret

 Police barristers said therein AB had made a "full confession to the murders".

-The force knows who AB is and his links to the IRA, but, its barristers said, the unredacted notes were needed to link the "confession" to the individual.
+The force knows who AB is and his links to the IRA.
+But, its barristers said, the unredacted notes were needed to link the "confession" to the individual.

 Having refused to comply, Mr Mullin thanked the National Union of Journalists who had backed his stance, as well as his legal team which called the outcome a "landmark freedom of expression decision".

-Police had said the benefit of bringing the guilty to justice had outweighed any promise of anonymity to sources.
+Police lawyers had said the benefit of bringing the guilty to justice outweighed any promise of anonymity to sources.

+Assistant Chief Constable Matt Ward said: "This was a complex issue balancing the need to pursue all significant lines of inquiry related to the 1974 Birmingham pub bombings against the rights of journalists to keep the sources of their information confidential.

+"The court has given its independent judgment which we will now consider carefully.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk